 2.1.
-Five key areas are presented for targeted consultation, as set out below.
+Five key areas are presented in this report for targeted discussion and consultation, where there have been substantive changes in approach or where new evidence has been introduced, as set out below.

-Update of mean low water level - the sediment modelling baseline 2.2.
+Update of mean low water level - the sediment modelling baseline

+- 2.2.
 As water levels vary daily and seasonally, a modelled water level that can be used as a standard reference is required when setting a target water depth in the rivers and broads.
 Waterways specification depths are presented in the map in Appendix 1 of this report.
 To ensure that the specification depth is present at most states of tide, the reference water level is taken as the average level at low water (or mean low water).
 Data from river level gauges operated by the Environment Agency has been used to calculate mean low water level at 18 stations across the navigable system.
 The values for mean low water level have been updated from those previously used, which were based on data available in 1993.
 The difference between the two baselines is that the new model baseline is an average of 11.8 cm higher than previous.
 Sediment volumes causing non-compliance with the waterway specification depths have been subsequently recalculated.
-Across all the navigable broads and rivers, the greater accuracy of the mean low water level model at the new, slightly higher levels has reduced the total sediment volume identified as requiring dredging from 1,010,000 m3 to 815,430m3.
+Across all the navigable broads and rivers, the updated mean low water model, at the slightly higher level, has reduced the total sediment volume identified as requiring dredging from 1,010,000 m3 to 815,430 m3. - 2.3.
+A section is included in the Strategy document about the impact of variations in water level on the ability for vessels to pass under bridges.
+High water levels have led to vessels of air draughts of above certain heights, not being unable to pass through some low bridges for sustained periods.
+Some evidence for Potter Heigham bridge is presented.